Elections New Brunswick

 Scrutineer Behaviour: A scrutineer may not:

-• wear or carry anything to indicate any affiliation with a particular candidate;
+• wear or carry anything to indicate any candidate affiliation (i.e., no pins or badges);

-• talk to voters in the polling area, either before or after they have voted; nor
+• enter into discussions with voters in the polling area, either before or after they have voted;

-• do anything else that would impede the smooth flow of the election process.
+• do anything that would impede the voting process; nor

 A scrutineer not following these rules may be removed from the polling station by the Poll Supervisor at the polling station.